Shikaga/PitchBlackAnalysis/index.md

 This completely bewildering lack of focus is not helped by the supporting characters, every single one of whom, with the small exception of the Imam, are completely unlikable.

 As I have previously stated, one of *Pitch Black*'s strongest features is that the entire roster of characters are all interesting, or at the very least very likeable, right down to the would be antagonist role of Johns.

 *Chronicles* is so completely void of such characters that it is almost impressive.
-Nowhere is this more clear that with the character of Toombs, the bounty hunter taking filling in the role of Johns.
+Nowhere is this more clear that with the character of Toombs, the bounty hunter filling in the role of Johns.
 But while Johns is cool and collected and an altogether human character, Toombs is quite the opposite.

 Despite its science fiction setting, *Pitch Black* feels real and believable, and Johns fits perfectly in its universe.
 He is not loud or obnoxious.
 He is a serious man, who simply wants to do his job and get paid.